bruntib/codechecker/docs/analyzer/user_guide.md

                         analysis of a particular file takes longer than this time, the analyzer is killed and the analysis is considered as a failed one.
-  --z3 {on,off}         Enable Z3 as the solver backend.
-This allows reasoning
+  --z3 {on,off}         DEPRECATED.
+Enable Z3 as the solver backend.
+This allows
-                        over more complex queries, but performance is much worse than the default range-based constraint solver system.
-                        WARNING: Z3 as the only backend is a highly experimental and likely unstable feature. (default: off) --z3-refutation {on,off}
+                        reasoning over more complex queries, but performance is much worse than the default range-based constraint solver system.
+WARNING: Z3 as the only backend is a highly experimental and likely unstable feature.
+The option has been migrated under the ClangSA analyzer
+                        options: --analyzer-config
+                        clangsa:cc-enable-z3=on (default: off)
+  --z3-refutation {on,off}
+                        DEPRECATED.
 Switch on/off the Z3 SMT Solver backend to reduce false positives.
 The results of the ranged based constraint solver in the Clang Static Analyzer will be cross checked with the Z3 SMT solver.
-This should not cause that much of a slowdown compared to using only the Z3 solver. (default: on)
+This should not cause that much of a slowdown compared to using only the Z3 solver.
+The option has been migrated under the ClangSA analyzer options: --analyzer-config
+                        clangsa:cc-enable-z3=on (default: on)

 cross translation unit analysis arguments: